strellko/pokemonbot/README.md

 # pokemonbot
 Who's that Pokémon?
-Discord Game Bot
+A discord game bot

+# how it works